risk-first/website/menagerie/Dependency-Risk.md

 But.
 Living systems are not simple.
 Not anymore.
 They evolved in the direction of increasing complexity because life was _easier_ that way.
 In the "simpler" direction, life is first _harder_ and then _impossible_, and then an evolutionary dead-end.

 Depending on things makes _your job easier_.
-It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hiearchies, as we saw in [Hierarchies and Modularization](Complexity-Risk#Hierarchies-and-Modularization).
+It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hierarchies, as we saw in [Hierarchies and Modularisation](Complexity-Risk#Hierarchies-and-Modularisation).

 Our economic system and our software systems exhibit the same tendency-towards-complexity.
 For example, the television in my house now is _vastly more complicated_ than the one in my home when I was a child.
 But, it contains much more functionality and consumes much less power and space.